Bayesian Matrix Decomposition and Applications: The Bayesian Approach

-where $\ln$ is the natural logarithm (to base $e$), and $\mathcalC$ is a constant w.r.t. $\btheta$.
-According to the quadratic approximation theorem (Theorem~\ref{theorem:quadratic_app_theo}), assuming that the parameter space $\Theta$ is an open set (the gradient of the MAP has vanished gradient), we have
+where \texttt{ln} denotes the natural logarithm (to base $e$), and $\mathcalC$ is a constant with respect to $\btheta$.
+According to the quadratic approximation theorem (Theorem~\ref{theorem:quadratic_app_theo}) and assuming that the parameter space $\bTheta$ is an open set (the gradient of the MAP has vanished gradient), we can approximate $L(\btheta)$ using a second-order Taylor expansion around $\widehat{\btheta}_{\text{MAP}}$: